Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

 1. Determine which Boot Orchestration Service \(BOS\) templates to use to shut down compute nodes and UANs.

-    There will be seperate session templates for UANs and computes nodes.
+    There will be separate session templates for UANs and computes nodes.

     1. List all the session templates.